hata6502/no-broken-dependency-action/README.md

 </p>

 > Action for detecting broken package-lock.json.
-> When packages were updated unexpedctedly or using the incorrect version of npm v6 / v7, this Action fails.
+> When packages were updated unexpectedly or using the incorrect version of npm v6 / v7, this Action fails.

 ### ✨ [Demo](https://github.com/hata6502/no-broken-dependency-action-test/pulls)